bonibv/swarc-material/arc42/arc42-template-EN.md

 </div>

-All stakeholders should understand which data are exchanged with the environment of the system.
+"All stakeholders should understand which data are exchanged with the environment of the system."
+To ensure clarity among stakeholders regarding the flow of information and the system's integration with external services, which is essential for operational success and user satisfaction.

 <div class="formalpara-title">